NetBrainAPI/NetBrain_Automation_Customization/high availability/high availability visibility for check point firewalls/README.md

 # High Availability Visibility for Check Point Firewalls
-This Data View Template (DVT) shows relevant high availability information for Check Point firewalls.
+This Data View Template (DVT) shows relevant high availability (HA) information for Check Point firewalls.

 **Version: NetBrain v8.x**

 ## Use Case
-Visualize all relevant information for firewalls configured with high availability.
+Visualize all relevant information for Check Point firewalls configured with high availability.
 Being able to quickly identify HA status, details, health and statistics directly on a map for each firewall.

 ## Solution